charissero/Routes/planning doc - routes.md

 - User Health History: Incl High blood pressure, Annemia, Asthma etc

-- Live Monitored Healh Data : Incl Heart rate, Energy level etc
+- (Optional) Live Monitored Healh Data : Incl Heart rate, Energy level etc

 - Bristol Cycle Network : Incl Flatter hills, Pitstops, Parks etc

-"Routes" will account for the users health history, current live metrics and how they're feeling at that time, to provide the most accomodating and safe journey for the user including suggested pit stops for rest and additional information, for the jouruney ahead.
+"Routes" will account for the users health history, (optional) current live metrics and how they're feeling at that time, to provide the most accomodating and safe journey for the user including suggested pit stops for rest and additional information, for the jouruney ahead.
 This makes cycling in Bristol more personal, accessible and safer giving our users a new confidence and empowering others in different demographics (older, beginner, guardians of children - with the child being the customer etc) to start cycling too, by eliminating any previous terrain fears.
 As a result the app will promote a healthier and more active community, not just supporting the individual but evolving the culture of cycling in Bristol.

 ## Business Case